 Since the mid-twentieth century, species-rich habitats in the UK have been destroyed or degraded at an alarming rate.
-In some cases the losses have been catastrophic: over 97% of lowland grassland in England and Wales has been lost in the last 75 years.
-This has had profound consequences for biodiversity and the ability of ecosystems to sustain services essential for human well-being and prosperity.
+In some cases, the losses have been catastrophic: over 97% of lowland grassland in England and Wales has been lost in the last 75 years, with profound consequences for biodiversity and the ability of ecosystems to sustain services essential for human well-being and prosperity.
 Surviving patches of habitat are often unsustainably small and fragmented, vulnerable to further degradation in the face of a changing climate and ever-growing demands on the natural environment.

 In the ground-breaking report, Making Space for Nature (2010), Sir John Lawton and colleagues set out an ambitious new strategy for conservation - to rebuild nature on a landscape scale, creating coherent and resilient ecological networks to expand and link existing habitats with buffer zones, wildlife corridors and areas of active restoration and habitat creation.

-The UK Native Seed Hub is RBG Kew's response to this challenge, using our unique resources and expertise in support of Sir John's vision of a landscape where 'biodiversity is enhanced and the diversity, functioning and resilience of ecosystems re-established'.
+The UKNSH is Kew's response to these challenges, using our unique resources and expertise in support a vision where 'biodiversity is enhanced and the diversity, functioning and resilience of ecosystems re-established' at a landscape-scale.

 - Provide seed and plants for direct use in conservation projects, focussing on specific-origin, rare or highly specialised material which is not otherwise available to UK practitioners.